-Today, we take a look at another oft confused computing term that promises to provide improved performance with a nifty use of a small-sized SSD as a cache.
-A flash in the pan or worthwhile investment?
-We’ve dived into the topic to shed light on everything there is to know about SSD caching.
+Today, we will take a look at another commonly confused computing term that promises to provide improved performance with a nifty use of a small-sized SSD as a cache.
+A flash in the pan or a worthwhile investment?

 What Is SSD Cache?

-As such, a cache allows the system to access data much faster than if it was retrieved and read from its final resting place on an HDD resulting in improved performance for memory dependent tasks.
+As such, a cache allows the system to access data much faster than if it was retrieved and read from its final resting place on an HDD, resulting in improved performance for memory dependent tasks.

-For SSD caching, the core concept is to provide a much faster and more responsive SSD as a temporary storage unit for frequently requested data such as basic OS operational scripts and files that are stored on a slower conventional hard drive.
+For SSD caching, the core concept is to provide a much faster and more responsive SSD as a temporary storage unit for frequently requested data such as basic OS operational scripts and files stored on a slower conventional hard drive.

-In real terms, SSD caching would involve a small-sized SSD, say 40GB, in tandem with a larger traditional HDD with for, example, 1TB of storage.
+In real terms, SSD caching would involve a small-sized SSD, say 40GB, in tandem with a larger traditional HDD with, for example, 1TB of storage.

 SSD Caching Compatibility

-To make matters worse, Intel doesn’t run the technology of all its chipsets, which limits the hardware configurations the user can expect to have while still being able to run SSD caching.
+To make matters worse, Intel doesn’t run the technology of all its chipsets, which limits the hardware configurations the user can expect to have, while still being able to run SSD caching.

 Systems with AMD chipsets require the user to use third-party software to emulate SSD caching as AMD has not developed or integrated a rival technology into their chipsets to date.

 SSD Caching Limitations

 As you can see, the main benefit of SSD caching is most apparent when booting up Windows: the OS is in a usable state much sooner than on a non-SSD cached system.
 Similarly, launching Steam and your favorite game after a reboot will be much faster with SSD caching.

 For anything heftier, the system will revert to the slower HDD source for data.
-From the user end, this means programs that rely on small data packets work well, while those that depend on capacious media like video and high-quality audio files don’t.
+From the user end, this means programs that rely on small data packets work well, while those that depend on extensive media like video and high-quality audio files don’t.